Sameer Khan

 This shift is accelerating fast.
 Gartner predicts a 25% decline in traditional search engine traffic by 2026 as users migrate to AI assistants.
 Meanwhile, AI-driven retail traffic surged 670% year-over-year on Cyber Monday 2025.
 The brands showing up in these AI conversations are capturing a new, high-converting channel.
 The brands that aren't are becoming invisible to a growing segment of shoppers.

 Here's the critical insight most brands miss: AI product visibility is not about SEO.
 It's about making your product data machine-readable, structured, and distributed to AI platforms through product feeds — not web pages.
+We call this the shift from SEO to GEO.

 How Does ChatGPT Decide Which Products to Recommend?